sqzhao/Spring2020-Project4-group12/README.md

 + **Contribution statement**: All team members contributed in all stages of this project.

-  + **Siqi Zhao** coded the matrix factorization and attemped to incorporated the temporal effects of both movie and user.
+  + **Siqi Zhao** coded the matrix factorization and incorporated the temporal effects of both movie and user.
 Siqi is the presenter for the project.
+Upated the project with more granular temporal effects of users.

   + **Vikki Sui** did the report before post processing and contributed to the implementation of matrix factorization.